This season’s featured composers are Paul Schoenfeld and Karalyn Schubring.

 Reclusive and a wanderer by nature (having rarely lived in any one place for more than five years), Schoenfeld is presently on the composition faculty at the University of Michigan.
 Additionally, he is an avid student of mathematics and the Talmud.

-Hear the Alaska premiere of Paul Schoenfeld’s composition, Carolina Reveille performed at the Chamber Music Soirée in the Mountains on August 2, 2017.
+Hear the Alaska premiere of the works by Paul Schoenfeld and Karalyn Schubring performed at the Music in the Valley concert on July 28, 2018.

 About New Music Premieres